Senior Program Manager

-Callie Lowenstein is program manager for the Learning by Scientific Design Network Cohort 2.
+Callie Lowenstein is senior program manager for the Learning by Scientific Design Network Cohort 2.
 She spent several years in international education research and practice in India, West Africa, and Latin America before returning to the US to teach.
 Callie taught for six years in bilingual public schools in New York City and Oakland, CA. She received her bachelor’s degree in political science from Yale University and her master’s degree in bilingual education from Hunter College, CUNY.

 I first became interested in education as an undergraduate, when I began volunteering as a reading tutor in a local elementary school.
 I remember beginning to see the gaps in my 5th grade buddy’s reading skills and wondering, how could this have happened?
 As I have worked with colleagues in classrooms from Accra to Oakland, I have seen the incredible efforts that teachers make for their students — and the surprising gaps in teachers’ knowledge of the best research on how we actually learn.
 All of these experiences have deepened my interest in working alongside teacher prep programs to help teachers and their students realize their full potential.